-Covid: Self-isolation laws to end in England, and Australia set for tourist reopening
+Covid: Self-isolation laws set to end in England, and Australia prepares for tourist reopening

 As part of a "living with Covid" strategy, the legal requirement to self-isolate after catching Covid in England is expected to be dropped from next week.
 Downing Street has confirmed that all remaining virus restrictions in the country are set to end in the coming days.
 Labour warned against "declaring victory before the war is over", but Boris Johnson said the vaccine has changed the outlook.
 All remaining rules in Northern Ireland stopped being legally binding on Tuesday, while Wales is currently at its lowest level of restrictions.
 Meanwhile, Scotland's First Minister Nicola Sturgeon will update MSPs on the pandemic on Tuesday.

-2. PM won't commit to resign if Met says he broke law
+2. PM refuses to say if he will resign if found to have broken lockdown laws

-The prime minister has refused to say whether he will resign if if police investigating Downing Street parties come to a decision they want to take action against him.
+The prime minister has refused to say whether he will resign if police investigating Downing Street parties come to a decision they want to take action against him.
 It comes after Boris Johnson returned his questionnaire to police, who are looking at potential lockdown breaches.
 When asked whether he would resign if police decide he broke the law, the PM told the BBC's Sophie Raworth in an interview for the Sunday Morning Programme: "I can't comment about a process that is under way."
 Read more about what the police are investigating.

 3. Australia prepares to reopen to tourists